-The cabinet, under this bill, would consist of a Human Affairs Coordinator, a Student Affairs Coordinator, an Academic Affairs Coordinator, a Hall Life Coordinator and the president of the Student Union.
+The cabinet, under this bill, would consist of a Human Affairs Coordinator, a Student Affairs Coordinator, an Academic Affairs Coordinator and the president of the Student Union.
 All of these officers would be appointed by the SBP with the approval of the Senate.